by Myles Abroad

 Both Bill and Jack looked up when two cowhands pushed through the swing doors.
 They removed their hats and nodded as they walked up to the bar where they each ordered a beverage and stood, talking in hushed tones.
 Bill smiled as he relaxed in the lighter atmosphere.

 Jack took a sip of coffee and then rested his chin on his hand.
 "The people you're describing don't sound like the scoundrels the papers claim they were.
 Could they have been rustling cattle without you knowing it?"

-Bill shook his head.
+Bill shook his head and drew on his pipe.
 "It's open country and I could see Ellen's place from our cabin.
 Jim never owned any cattle.
-He kept hogs and Ellen only got a few head last year."
+He kept hogs and Ella only got a few head last year."
 He chuckled.
-"Last fall, she came across an immigrant on the Oregon trail, driving twenty-eight head of cattle.
+"Last fall, she came across an immigrant on the Oregon trail, up near Independence Rock, driving twenty-eight head of cattle.
 They were in bad shape, thin and footsore.
 She bought them for a Dollar a head.
 I helped her herd them back to her place."

 "Did they survive?
 I heard last winter was the harshest on record."

 Bill nodded.
 "They survived alright.
 She took real good care of them.
 By the time we branded them two weeks ago, there were forty-one."

 "Wait," Jack said flipping back through his notes.
 "These are the cattle she was accused of rustling, right?"